 These patient-reported outcome measures (PROMs) are presented at the level of the surgical or radiotherapy centre.
 Treatment centres which performed less than 10 procedures per year were excluded.
 The validated summary score for each EPIC-26 domain ranges from 0 to 100 with higher scores representing better function.

-Comparing outcomes by provider
+Comparing outcomes by provider using risk adjustment

 Funnel plots were generated for all performance indicators using control limits defining differences corresponding to two standard deviations (inner limits) and three standard deviations (outer limits) from the national average population.